Typically career faculty promotion reviews have three levels of review:

 Successful candidates for promotion assume their new rank and receive an 8% increase in their base salary beginning in the next academic or fiscal year or the nearest next term of their employment should their contract not begin with fall term.
 Unsuccessful candidates may reapply for promotion after employment by the university for an additional three years at an average of .5 FTE or greater, accrued at no greater than three terms per academic year.
 Unsuccessful candidates may appeal as provided by Article 21, Tenure and Promotion Denial Appeal.

 Other than for librarians, promotion is elective and not “up or out.”
-Unsuccessful candidates can continue employment at current rank as long as eligible to do so under Article 16, Contracts.
+Unsuccessful candidates can continue employment at current rank as long as eligible to do so under Article 16, Notices of Appointment.
 Librarians should refer to their unit policies regarding the next steps following an unsuccessful promotion review.

 Requesting File Access

-Faculty seeking access to their review file should contact Employee Labor Relations (ELR) at firstname.lastname@example.org at the conclusion of the personnel review process to assure the process and file are complete.
-ELR will work with the deans to provide access to the file in accordance with the employee’s signed waiver letter or in the absence of a waiver process.
+Faculty seeking access to their review file should contact the Office of the Provost (email@example.com) at the conclusion of the personnel review process to assure the process and file are complete.
+OtP will work with the deansand ELR to provide access to the file in accordance with the employee’s signed waiver letter or in the absence of a waiver process.